zio/zio-protoquill/README.md

 # Introduction

 ProtoQuill is the continuation of [Quill: Free/Libre Compile-time Language Integrated Queries for Scala](https://getquill.io/).
-Althought is is already considerably feature-full, it is still very-much in beta so please use it carefuly.
+Although is is already considerably feature-full, it is still very-much in beta so please use it carefuly.
 For those migrating, or exploring migration from Scala2-Quill, most Queries written in Scala2-Quill should work readily in ProtoQuill but they will become Dynamic.
 Change them to `inline def` expressions and they should once-again be compile-time (see the [Rationale](#rationale-for-inline) section for some info on why I chose to do this).
 Also see the [Migration Notes](#migration-notes) section.

 Not all Contexts and not all Functionality is Supported yet.
 Here is a rough list of both: